Paul Green (playwright): The cabin

 In 1936, Green noticed a small log cabin standing in a rural area of North Carolina―he bought it, had it taken apart, moved, and put back together at his home in Chapel Hill, North Carolina.
 He then used the cabin as a writing retreat.
 After his death, the cabin was moved to the North Carolina Botanical Garden where it is preserved as an exhibit open to the public.

 Other artistic endeavors

 Green also wrote screenplays: The Cabin in the Cotton (1932) and State Fair (1933).
 He also wrote extensively on the subject of his beloved North Carolina.
 He helped Richard Wright adapt his novel Native Son for the stage in 1940.
+It was first performed 24 March 1941 by the Mercury Theatre of Orson Welles and John Houseman.

 Green founded the North Carolina Symphony Orchestra and the Institute for Outdoor Drama.
 He served UNESCO traveling around the world to lecture on human rights and drama.
 Green served as a professor of drama at UNC until his death in 1981.